Nevada food handler card and insurance requirements

 • Individuals with limited food handling responsibilities, such as cashiers, salespeople, stock clerks, warehouse workers, dockworkers, delivery personnel and maintenance staff.

-Although only some counties requires all food handlers to earn a certification, there are state-wide regulations regarding food protection managers.
+Although only some counties require all food handlers to earn a certification, Nevada has state-wide rules for food protection managers.
 A food protection manager acts as a supervisor for food safety and undergoes a separate certification process.

-Every food establishment in Nevada must have an ANSI-accredited Certified Food Protection Manager on site to supervise food handling.
-If your restaurant or food service business doesn’t have employees, you must earn this certification to maintain your health permit.3
+Every food establishment in Nevada must have an ANSI-accredited certified food protection manager on site to supervise food handling, according to the Department of Health and Human Services Nevada.
+If your restaurant or food service business doesn’t have employees, you must earn this certification to maintain your health permit.

-If you operate outside of Clark County, check with your local health department to find out whether any food handler requirements apply.
+If you operate outside of Clark County, check with your local health department to determine whether any food handler requirements apply.
 Even when not required by law, employing certified food handlers can help protect your business.
-Since the certification process covers proper food handling and preparation techniques, employees are better able to reduce the risk of foodborne illness.
+Since the certification process covers proper food handling and preparation techniques, employees can better minimize the risk of foodborne illness.

-How to get a Nevada food handler card
+How to get a food handlers card in Nevada

-Food workers in Clark County need to earn an official food handler card through the SNHD.
-First-time food handler card applicants must schedule an appointment and take a food safety test in person at one of their locations.
+However, the process is a bit different for food workers in Clark County.
+You must get an official food handler card through the SNHD.
+If you’re applying for the first time, you’ll have to make an appointment and take a food safety test in person at one of their locations.

-The Southern Nevada Health District food handler license test consists of 20 multiple-choice questions.
-Participants must earn a passing score of 70% or higher to receive their card.
+The SNHD food handler license test consists of 20 multiple-choice questions.
+You’ll need to earn a passing score of 70% or higher to receive your card.

-The SNHD offers free online course materials for food handlers to study before the exam.
-There are also online Nevada food handler card practice tests available.
+Don’t worry about preparation materials — the SNHD offers free online course materials for food handlers to study before the exam.
+There are also online Nevada food handler card practice tests available to help you prepare for the exam.

-Food handler courses in Nevada cover various food safety topics, such as:4
+Food handler courses in Nevada cover various food safety topics, such as:

 • Handwashing and personal hygiene